pfflanders/Sign-Language-Translation/2021-12-06-reflection.md

 **Group Contributions**

 Peter Flanders: <br>
+Researched previous works' methodologies.
+Shared utility scripts to aid with collection of data and training of new models.
+Experimented with collection of diverse image data.
+Trained dozens of models.
 Elliot Shin: <br>
+Created live feed scripts and implemented them into our Flask app.
+Trained many models.
+Experimented with Fine-Tuning existing Image models.
 Mansa Krishna: <br>
 Worked primarily to deploy our Sign Language Translation model(s) into a web service using Flask.
 </div>